calchiwo/calchiwo/README.md

 I learn by doing, experiment a lot, and love turning ideas into real projects.

-Let’s connect and build something amazing together 🤩
+Let’s connect and build amazing things together 🤩

 ---